 Located in Cunningham 163.
-The technician, Mike Delsey (mdelsey@uvic.ca or 250-721-7116), handles the departmental electronics, and also repairs electronic or mechanical equipment.
+The electronics technician, Ryan Erdman (ryanerdman@uvic.caor 250-721-7116), handles the departmental electronics, and also repairs electronic or mechanical equipment.
 Access to this service is by a work order, which must be approved by your supervisor.
 Work orders are obtained from the Service Lab.